Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- In his four matchups against the Chiefs, Diggs' 49 receiving yards average is 22.5 less than his over/under for Sunday's game (71.5).
+- Against the Chiefs, Diggs has averaged 49 receiving yards per game in his four career matchups, 22.5 fewer than his over/under for Sunday's game.

-- Diggs, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.

 - Note: Diggs' stats vs. Chiefs date back to 2016.